Every celebrity at the 2024 Super Bowl

 “Despite the 12-hour flight and 17-hour time difference, the Embassy can confidently ‘Speak Now’ to say if she departs Tokyo in the evening after her concert, she should comfortably arrive in Las Vegas before the Super Bowl begins,” they continued.

+Meanwhile, Justin Bieber, who was rumoured to be joining halftime performer Usher during the halftime show, was spotted kissing Hailey Bieber in the stands, while Russell Wilson and Ciara sat alongside one another.

+Gwen Stefani was also at Allegiant Stadium, after she performed during the pre-show alongside her husband Blake Shelton, as was Leonardo DiCaprio, who was seen on CBS’ footage of the sporting event.
+Khloe Kardashian also made her way to Las Vegas for the big game, where she was joined by Winnie Harlow, while Jeff Goldblum was spotted on the big screen at one point.

-Of course, Brittany Mahomes will be in Vegas to see her husband, Patrick, play alongside Kelce.
-Speaking of notable partners, Christian McCaffrey’s fiance, Olivia Culpo is sure to be there rooting for the 49ers.
+Of course, Brittany Mahomes was in Vegas to see her husband, Patrick, play alongside Kelce.
+Speaking of notable partners, Christian McCaffrey’s fiancée, Olivia Culpo, also confirmed her arrival to cheer on the 49ers.

-In addition, Post Malone, Reba McEntire, and Andra Day will be performing before the game.
-The “Queen” of country music, McEntire, will be singing the National Anthem and joined by Daniel Durant, who will be performing the song in sign language.
+In addition, Post Malone, Reba McEntire, and Andra Day performed before the game.
+The “Queen” of country music, McEntire, sang the National Anthem and was joined by Daniel Durant, who performed the song in sign language.

-The Super Bowl will be streaming on CBS, Fubo, Paramount+, YouTube, and YouTube TV.
-Kickoff is at 6.30pm ET.

-You can follow along with all of the latest Super Bowl updates here.
+You can follow along with all of the latest Super Bowl updates here as the Chiefs celebrate their historic win against the 49ers.

 Get all the Super Bowl betting markets, tips and latest odds here.